-If you get authorized inpatient care at an out-of-network hospital after
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the highest cost sharing you would pay at a network hospital.

-What you must pay when you get Services that are covered for you these services your emergency condition is stabilized, your cost is the highest cost sharing you would pay at a network hospital.
-Our plan covers 90 days for an inpatient hospital stay.
+Services that are covered for you What you must pay when you get these services Our plan covers 90 days for an inpatient hospital stay.
 Our plan also covers 60 "lifetime reserve days."
 These are "extra" days that we cover.
 If your hospital stay is longer than 90 days, you can use these extra days.
+But once you have used up these extra 60 days, your inpatient hospital coverage will be limited to 90

+Covered services include but are not limited to:

+• Semi-private room (or a private room if medically necessary)

+- Meals including special diets

+- Regular nursing services

+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

+days.

-But once you have used up these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
-You pay \$0 per lifetime reserve day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Bright Advantage

-Embrace Care Plan (HMO C-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If Bright Advantage Embrace Care Plan (HMO C-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.